Ginglymostomatidae: Reproduction

 The mating season runs from late June to the end of July.
 All nurse sharks are aplacental viviparous, meaning the eggs develop and hatch within the body of the female, where the hatchlings develop further until live birth occurs.
 The gestation period is six months, with a typical litter of 30–40 pups.
-The mating cycle is biennial, as it takes 18 months for the female's ovaries to produce another batch of eggs.
+The mating cycle is biennial, as 18 months are needed for the female's ovaries to produce another batch of eggs.
 The young nurse sharks are born fully developed at about 30 cm long in Ginglymostoma cirratum.
 They possess a spotted coloration that fades with age.